freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-grid-magazine/part-030.md

 ---
-id: 6143d2842b497779bad947de
+id: 6144f1410990ea17187a722b
-title: Part 23
+title: Part 30
 challengeType: 0
-dashedName: part-23
+dashedName: part-30
 ---

 # --description--

-To start your CSS, normalize the CSS rules by targeting all elements with `*`, including the `::before` and `::after` psuedo-selectors.
-Set the `padding` property and `margin` property both to `0`.
+Now you can style the layout of your grid.
+CSS Grid is similar to Flexbox in that it has a special property for both the parent and child elements.

+In this case, your parent element is the `main` element.
+Set the content to have a three column layout by adding a `grid-template-columns` property with a value of `1fr 94rem 1fr`.
+This will create three columns where the middle column is `94rem` wide, and the first and last columns are both 1 fraction of the remaining space in the grid container.

 # --hints--